 Please choose a different name.

 Please enter a name for the new folder.

 Preheat the oven to 190°C/gas mark 5.
 Line a 20cm loose bottom cake tin with greaseproof paper

 Mix together the rapeseed oil and sugar, then slowly add the beaten eggs.
 Fold in the sieved flour and set aside

 Meanwhile, mix together the bicarbonate of soda and Camp coffee and pour this over the dates, followed by the boiling water.
 Mix well, allow to cool for 10 minutes and then pour into the creamed pudding mixture

 225g of dates

 Bring together to create a very runny batter.
-Pour into the prepared cake tin and bake for 1 hour 15 minutes or until springy to touch.
-Serve with cream, crème fraiche or ice cream
+Pour into the prepared cake tin and bake for 1 hour 15 minutes, or until springy to the touch

 1 tub of vanilla ice cream